Resident Assistant Resume Examples and Tips

 - Skills Browse through the job description to note relevant skills, match them with your own abilities, and add them to this section.
 Lay equal emphasis on practical skills such as housekeeping and facilities maintenance, counseling and administrative support, as well as soft skills such as problem-solving, multitasking, conflict resolution and empathy.

 - Work History To make the right impression in this section, stress instances from previous jobs where you outperformed your duties and made a positive impact.
-Stress key achievements rather than listing everyday work duties.
+Stress key accomplishments rather than listing everyday work duties.
 For example: “Developed and implementing recreational programs to relieve stress” or “Mediated and provided conflict resolution in a professional and timely manner.”

 - Education Include your highest academic credential, such as a high school diploma or associate degree, along with any specialized training or certifications you have in areas such as education, psychology, counseling or administrative work.